nextest-rs/nextest/site/src/book/per-test-overrides.md

 ## Override precedence

-Overrides are applied in the following order.
+Overrides are configured as an ordered list.
+They're are applied in the following order.
 For a given test T:
 1. If nextest is run with `--profile my-profile`, the first override within `profile.my-profile.overrides` that matches T.
 2. The first override within `profile.default.overrides` that matches T.
 3. If nextest is run with `--profile my-profile`, the global configuration for that profile.